usc-isi-i2/kgtk/docs/transform/unreify_values.md

 optional arguments:
-  -h, --help            show this help message and exit -i INPUT_KGTK_FILE, --input-file INPUT_KGTK_FILE
+  -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
                         The KGTK input file with the reified data.
 It must have node1, label, and node2 columns, or their aliases.
 It may have an ID column; if it does not, one will be appended to the output file.
-It may not have any additional columns. (default=-) -o OUTPUT_KGTK_FILE, --output-file OUTPUT_KGTK_FILE
+It may not have any additional columns.
+(May be omitted or '-' for stdin.)
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         The KGTK file to write output records with unreified data.
 This file may differ in shape from the input file by the addition of an ID column.
-The records in the output file will not, generally, be in the same order as they appeared in the input file. (default=-).
+The records in the output file will not, generally, be in the same order as they appeared in the input file.
+(May be omitted or '-' for stdout.)
-  --reified-file REIFIED_KGTK_FILE
+  --reified-file REIFIED_FILE
-                        An optional KGTK output file that will contain only the reified RDF statement output records. (default=None).
+                        A KGTK output file that will contain only the reified RDF statements.
+(Optional, use '-' for stdout.)
-  --unreified-file UNREIFIED_KGTK_FILE
+  --unreified-file UNREIFIED_FILE
-                        An optional KGTK output file that will contain only the unreified RDF statement input records. (default=None).
+                        A KGTK output file that will contain only the unreified RDF statements.
+(Optional, use '-' for stdout.)
-  --uninvolved-file UNINVOLVED_KGTK_FILE
+  --uninvolved-file UNINVOLVED_FILE
-                        An optional KGTK output file that will contain only the uninvolved input records. (default=None).
+                        A KGTK output file that will contain only the uninvolved input.
+                        (Optional, use '-' for stdout.)
   --trigger-label TRIGGER_LABEL_VALUE
                         A value in the label (or its alias) column that identifies the trigger record. (default=None).
   --trigger-node2 TRIGGER_NODE2_VALUE
                         A value in the node2 (or its alias) column that identifies the trigger record.
 This is a required parameter for which there is no default value. (default=None).
   --value-label VALUE_LABEL_VALUE
                         A value in the label (or its alias) column that identifies the record with the node2 value for the new, unreified edge.
 This is a required parameter for which there is no default value.
                         (default=None).
   --old-label OLD_LABEL_VALUE
                         A value in the label (or its alias) column that identifies the edge with the node1 value being unreified.
 The value in the node1 (or its alias) column of this record will be used in the node1 (or its alias) column for the new, unreified edge.
-This is a required parameter for which there is no default value.
+This is a required parameter for which there is no default value. (default=None).
-                        (default=None).
   --new-label NEW_LABEL_VALUE
                         The value to be entered in the label (or its alias) column of the new, unreified edge.
 If not specified (None), the value from --value-label is used. (default=None).
   --allow-multiple-values [ALLOW_MULTIPLE_VALUES]
                         When true, allow multiple values (a '|' list) in the node2 (or its alias) column of the new, unreified edge. (default=False).
   --allow-extra-columns [ALLOW_EXTRA_COLUMNS]
                         When true, allow extra columns (beyond node1, label, node2, and id, or their aliases.
 Warning: the contents of these columns may be lost silently in unreified statements. (default=False).

+  -v, --verbose         Print additional progress messages (default=False).
 ```

 ### Files